Chart Color Schemes

 The educational profile of Flagstaff Hill exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is notably high, with 27.6% of residents currently enrolled in formal education.
+Educational participation is high in the area, with 27.6% of residents currently enrolled in formal education.
 This includes 9.5% in primary education, 7.1% in secondary education, and 6.2% pursuing tertiary education.

 Frequently Asked Questions - Education